seancorfield/honeysql/doc/getting-started.md

 You can change the dialect globally using the `set-dialect!` function, passing in one of the keywords above.
 You need to call this function before you call `format` for the first time.
+See below for examples.

 You can change the dialect for a single `format` call by specifying the `:dialect` option in that call.